QM6. Microsoft Word: Sweet Tools

-Text-to-speech (TTS): is a type of assistive technology that reads digital text aloud.
+Text-to-speech (TTS): Text-to-speech is a type of assistive technology that reads digital text aloud.
 It's sometimes called “read aloud” technology.
 With a click of a button or the touch of a finger, TTS can take words on a computer or other digital device and convert them into audio.

 Translate: To translate means to turn text into one's own language or another language.

-Online Dictionaries: are dictionaries that are available on the Internet or World Wide Web and accessed through a Web browser using a computer or a mobile device, primarily by typing a query term into a search box on the site.
+Online Dictionaries: Online dictionaries are dictionaries that are available on the Internet or World Wide Web and accessed through a Web browser using a computer or a mobile device, primarily by typing a query term into a search box on the site.

 There are many tools that you can use to make work easier.
 Try some of the tools in this Quest and see which ones work best to meet your needs.
 One thing to keep in mind is whether you are using an ONLINE version of Microsoft Word or the desktop version.

 NOTE: Keep in mind that when you are using an ONLINE version of Microsoft Word or the desktop app there will be some differences.

 - There a lot of SWEET tools that are all FREE and part of Microsoft Immersive Reader

 Immersive Reader is your one-stop shop for Microsoft.
 It is a free assistive tech tool for Office 365 that brings assistive technology tools into the Office 365 environment to improve reading and writing for people.
 Immersive Reader can improve reading comprehension and increase fluency for English language learners.
 It is accessible on the Office 365 Platform including Word Online, OneNote, Outlook, and PowerPoint.
 This is a great tool if you struggle reading text for any reason.

 *NOTE- Immersive Reader can also be used on the desktop version, but there are less features than on the online Microsoft 365 version.